OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 ```

-To build your own FIM and generate the PR build tree for the Intel® FPGA SmartNIC N6001-PL platform, refer the [FPGA Interface Manager Developer Guide for Intel® Agilex® 7 PCIe Attach](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/) and follow the Out-of-Tree PR FIM build flow.
-If you are using a different platform, refer to the FPGA Interface Manager Developer Guide for your platform and follow the Out-of-Tree PR FIM build flow.
+To build your own FIM and generate the PR build tree for the Intel® FPGA SmartNIC N6001-PL platform, refer to the [Shell Developer Guides: Agilex® 7 PCIe Attach F-Series (1xP-Tile, 1xE-Tile)] and follow the Out-of-Tree PR FIM build flow.
+If you are using a different platform, refer to the Shell Developer Guide for your  platform and follow the Out-of-Tree PR FIM build flow.

 ### **2.7.
 Download FIM to FPGA**